PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/In-Depth-Design.md

 # In-Depth Design

 ## Project Structure
-The structure of the project is divided into three principal components: the DSL, the core, and the utils:
+The structure of the project is divided into three principal components: `DSL`, `core` and `utils`:

-- The **core** component is the heart of the system, containing the main entities and the logic to manage them;
+- The `core` contains the main entities and the logic to manage them;
-- The **DSL** components manages the way the user configures the system using our custom internal domain-specific language;
+- The `DSL` component manages the way the user configures the system using our custom internal domain-specific language;
-- The **utils** component contains utility classes and functions.
+- The `utils` component contains utility classes and functions.

 ```plantuml
 @startuml